 Compacts are not new to Kansas.
-Thanks to the success of the Nursing Compact, we have hired a number of nurses that were able to begin working without delays, using the compact/multistate license.
+Thanks to the success of the Nursing Compact, which went into effect in 2019, we have hired a number of nurses that were able to begin working without delays, using the compact/multi-state license.
 The Social Work Compact will help Kansas attract more qualified workers.